 “If only Alec would die or something like that …”

 The narrator is Dr Luke Croxley, the old GP in the sleepy little North Devon village of Lyncombe.
-He is a widower and more or less retired now that his son Tom has taken over the practice.
+He is a widower and more or less retired now, so that his son Tom has taken over the practice.
 His best friend is a retired professor, Alec Wainright, who is married to Rita, who is beautiful, romantic, kind-hearted and twenty years his junior.
 War has broken out, but in July 1940 the village folk are more concerned with a local scandal: Rita has fallen madly in love with Barry Sullivan, a young American actor, and even the good doctor can’t avoid tripping over the indiscreet pair.
 One night he and Barry are invited to spend an evening with the Wainrights to listen to a production of Romeo and Juliet on the radio.
 After, while Alec listens to the news, Rita and Barry leave the room and are never seen alive again.
 The remote Wainright house ends at a cliff with a seventy-foot drop known as ‘Lover’s Leap’ and Dr Croxley find their footprints leading to the edge, and none coming back.
 Enter Sir Henry Merrivale, who is in town to get his portrait painted …

 “Oh, my eye!” muttered H.M.
 “Oh, lord love a duck!”

 It would seem that the two lovers, inspired by Shakespeare, decided to commit suicide.
 But then the bodies are recovered and it turns out they were shot to death, and the gun is recovered on the main road, very far away from the cliff.
 So was it murder?
 And who cut off the telephone wires at the Wainrights that night?
-And who let out the petrol from their cars?
+And who siphoned the petrol from their cars?
 Then Barry’s wife is discovered locked up in Rita’s trysting hideaway.
 (She was spying on Barry and barely escaped with her life when his car was pushed into quicksand.)
 The local inspector thinks it must have been suicide and that the doctor found the gun and removed it so save Rita’s reputation (which he admittedly wants to redeem).
 The truth turns out to be much more complex …